Deletion-Contraction and the Surface Tutte Polynomial: Acknowledgements

 \section{Acknowledgements}

 M.T. would like to thank Guus Regts for helpful discussions.
-This work will form part of the second author's PhD thesis which will include an analysis of the non-orientable case.
+This work will form part of the second author's PhD thesis, which will include additional analysis of the non-orientable case.